What are the Controllable Costs?

 #1 – Cost of Advertising or Marketing

 The cost of marketing and advertising are the costs that the business bears to market its product to the outside world.
-Such costs comprise of public relations costs and this cost tends to vary with the size of the business.
+Such costs comprise public relations costs, which tend to vary with the size of the business.

 #2 – Cost of Direct Material

-The cost of direct materials is the cost that the business has to bear in terms of procuring raw materials.
+The cost of direct materials is the cost that the business must bear in procuring raw materials.
 The raw materials are the building blocks of the business as they are the input for the finished products that come out from the production process.

 #3 – Cost of Donations

-At times each business unit is prescribed with the goal to perform corporate social responsibility related activities within the business.
+At times each business unit is prescribed to perform corporate social responsibility-related activities within the business.
 Such goals are passed onto the top management with the prescribed budgets on costs.
-Therefore, the business may donate such amounts to incorporate social activities and the proportion in which they are distributed is generally controlled.
+Therefore, the business may donate such amounts to incorporate social activities, and the proportion they are distributed is generally controlled.

 #4 – Compensation of Employees